 - Inform your parents, another family member, or whoever cares for you if you’re feeling ill and ask to stay home.

 - Be conscious of false information and misconceptions, whether transmitted verbally or on the internet.

 - Take a rest from viewing, reading, or listening to information, such as social networks.
-Listening concerning the spread of the viral disease multiple times during the day can be upsetting.
+Listening to the spread of the viral disease multiple times during the day can be upsetting.

 - Look after your body.
 Take a deep breath, stretch out or meditate.
 Try to eat healthy, balanced meals, exercise regularly, sleep a great deal, and prevent harmful substances.